 - As this is an international call for scores, the deadline for submission is in your computer’s local time zone.
 It is always better to submit well before the last day to avoid last-minute issues that might cause you to miss the deadline.
 There are no exceptions to this deadline.

-- Winners will be announced by the end of August 2022.
+- Winners will be announced in August 2024.

 The IAWM website will have a complete list of winners shortly after the announcement date.
 A press release with biographical information on all the winners will be distributed.

 *Note: You must be logged in to your IAWM member account to view the application button.

 Commission for a new sound installation with electroacoustic music.

 To apply, submit a detailed proposal of the sound installation.
 The project should be an ongoing installation and not require a performance to be successful.
 The project must be completed within 12 months of notification of the award.
 The winner will receive the award money after submitting a report to IAWM following the public showing of the completed installation.
 Location of the installation may be, but is not restricted to, an IAWM annual concert or conference.

 Christine Clark/Theodore Front Prize ($500)

 Large chamber works (for 9+ instruments) and/or orchestral works; may include works featuring a soloist (vocal or instrumental).